The Mighty and Merciful Message of Romans 1–8

 Then in verse 17 he explains why the gospel has this power: “For in it the righteousness of God is revealed.”
 The gospel has the power to save those who trust Christ because it reveals the righteousness of God.
 What does that mean?

-Before he explains what it means, Paul spends Romans 1:18 – 3:19 to show why all of us need to be saved.
-You see his summary in Romans 3:9, "We have already charged that all, both Jews and Greeks, are under sin."
-And verse 19: "Every mouth [is] stopped, and the whole world [is] held accountable to God."
+Before he explains what it means, Paul spends Romans 1:18–3:19 to show why all of us need to be saved.
+You see his summary in Romans 3:9, “We have already charged that all, both Jews and Greeks, are under sin.”
+And verse 19: “Every mouth [is] stopped, and the whole world [is] held accountable to God.”
 So we are all sinners.
-We are all under God’s wrath (1:18).
-We have no righteousness that could commend us to him, and 3:20 makes plain that we can never save or justify ourselves: "By works of the law no human being will be justified in his sight."
+We are all under God’s wrath (Romans 1:18).
+We have no righteousness that could commend us to him, and Romans 3:20 makes plain that we can never save or justify ourselves: “By works of the law no human being will be justified in his sight.”
 We are sinners.
 We are under God’s just and holy wrath.
 And we cannot save or justify ourselves by works.

-Romans 3:21-31: Revelation of the Righteousness of God by Faith in Jesus and Its Implications
+Romans 3:21–31: Revelation of God’s Righteousness by Faith in Jesus

 So what is the revealing of the righteousness of God that gives the gospel its power and saves believers?
 It’s the manifesting of “God’s righteousness that comes through faith in Jesus.”
 It’s God’s righteousness revealed as a gift to us through faith.
 It’s what we call justification.
 So Paul says in verse 24 that sinners who trust Christ “are justified by his grace as a gift, through the redemption that is in Christ Jesus.”
 The revelation of God’s righteousness that makes the gospel the power of God unto salvation is the demonstration and the gift of God’s righteousness to sinners who trust in Christ.